unahouExosite/docs/widget/README.md

 ### Widget Container

 The first argument to the [widget function](#widget-function) is a HTMLDivElement container.
 By injecting HTML, CSS, and Javascript into this container, it's possible to create a wide variety of custom widgets that make use of the One Platform.
-The widget sandbox environment makes [jQuery](http://jquery.com/) available.
+The following examples illustrate techniques for working with the widget container.

-To display HTML content in a widget, write it as a string to the container.
+To display HTML content in a widget, write the HTML as a string to the container.

 ```javascript
 function(container, portal) {